wallacelab/carpentriesuga/README.md

 [![Gem Version](https://badge.fury.io/rb/jekyll-theme-prologue.svg)](https://badge.fury.io/rb/jekyll-theme-prologue)

 This is the web page for the Carpentries@UGA, to coordinate all Carpentries-related work at the Universitry of Georgia.
 The website theme is based on the [Prologue jekyll theme](https://chrisbobbe.github.io/jekyll-theme-prologue/) from [Chris Bobbe](https://chrisbobbe.github.io).
+This site is currently under development.

+If you want to be involved in planning/running Carpentries workshops at UGA, please join the Carpentries@UGA conversation on Slack at https://join.slack.com/t/carpentriesuga/signup.
+(Note: If you use a @uga.edu email address, you should be able to join automatically.)

 # Major site pages
 HTML and markdown pages in the root directory become the major sections on the webpage.
 Index.html (or index.md) is the main landing page.